PsyTeachR/ads-v1/docs/07-tidy.md

 #### Tidy 2b

 The second option is to treat the satisfaction and recommendation scores as two distinct variables.
+This only makes sense if the satisfaction and recommendation scores for each question number are related to each other (e.g., q1 is about the same thing for both questions), making them part of the same observation.

 This version should also have five variables, but it won't be fully long-form, it'll be a slight mix of the two that we're going to call "semi-long".
 The variables in the semi-long version will be `id`, `repeat`, `question` (the question number), `sat` (the response for the satisfaction question), and `rec` (the response for the recommendation question).

 * How many **observations** should the semi-long version of `wide2` have? <input class='webex-solveme nospaces' size='3' data-answer='["250"]'/>